brianlinUM/youtube-timestamps/README.md

 When you click on an added timestamp on the extension popup, the current time of the video is changed to the timestamp of the corresponding video.

-**Current Bug** There's currently a bug where the extension doesn't work at first, but works when the tab with the youtube video is refreshed.
-Currently working on patching this.

 ### Shortcut Keys
 `CTRL+Q` (`⌘+⇧+E` on Macs): record current timestamp and add to extension.